MarijnKoesen/rh_race_round_announcer/README.md

 > e.g.
 >
-> 📢 Event RaceGOW #5, Round 22 started
+> 📢 Event RaceGOW #5 Week 1, Round 22 started

 This way you are able to easily find your best rounds and laps.